 The original colour of the timber can be returned.

 Timber is an organic, neither the colour, texture, size nor shape will remain exact after installation it will check, warp, split and crack.
 This can never be avoided in full but simply kept to a minimum should a professional company install your deck with proper materials and provide regular maintenance.

-If you are considering legal action because your timber decking has changed colour, don’t bother as the judge will laugh, you will certainly feel stupid and will have wasted your time and money.
+If you are considering legal action because your timber decking has changed colour, don’t bother as the judge will dismiss your claim in a heartbeat and you will have wasted your time and money.

-If you have any further questions contact us here [email protected]
+If you have any further questions about “my deck is slippy” contact us here [email protected]